ckc9759/GrepCTF/Misc/Consensual non consent/writeup_cnc.md

 ## Consensual non consent

+> Description - Believe it or not, this is real coding.

 > Author - @FusterCluck

 Entering the first three lines into google gives a result that the code is G Code, which is used to control automated machinery.
 Entering the code into a [G code](https://ncviewer.com/) viewer gives the flag.